bahmutov/cypress-examples/docs/commands/traversal.md

 <!-- fiddle-end -->

+Watch the video [Use cy.filter For Complex Element Filtering](https://youtu.be/AO9iPIg9yKk).
 Find another example in the recipe [Computed style](../recipes/computed-style.md) for example.

 ## [.find()](https://on.cypress.io/find)